 Some authors advocate placing patients on therapeutic heparin along with continuing broad-spectrum antibiotics; however, this treatment has been questioned.
 The length of adequate treatment once a patient has defervesced is subject to debate (anywhere from 48-h afebrile to a total of 7-10 d of treatment).
 After completing the desired treatment course, patients do not need to be anticoagulated further.

 After a cesarean delivery, the patient can be observed as a patient who delivered vaginally.
 The normal recommendation is to have the patient make a follow-up appointment 4-6 weeks after delivery.
-If bleeding has stopped, a repeat Papanicolaou test is customary.
+If bleeding has stopped, a repeat Papanicolaou test as needed based on recent pap screening guidelines is customary.
 During this visit, review any notable findings from the surgery and discuss delivery options for future pregnancies.

 Future and Controversies

 Further investigation continues to evaluate which patients should undergo a trial of labor after having a cesarean delivery.
 Many variables play a role in this discussion and have not been clarified.
 The NIH held a consensus conference in March 2010 to further discuss the trend in rates of vaginal birth after cesarean delivery (VBAC; see the image below).